 P = (A – B) * Y

-Y = 20%, being developer profit as a percentage of GDV for the private residential component and commercial units as determined as part of the review (%)
+Y = 20%, being developer profit as a percentage of GDV for the Market Units and Commercial Units as determined as part of the review (%)

 Notes:

-(A – B) represents the change in GDV of the private residential component of the development from the date of planning permission to the date of review.
+(A – B) represents the change in GDV of the Market Units from the date of planning permission to the date of review.

-(D – E) represents the change in build costs from the date of the planning permission to the date of the review.
+(D – E) represents the change in Build Costs from the date of the planning permission to the date of the review.

 Formula 2 shall be as set out below (where X is the London Rented Additional Affordable Housing requirement and Y is the Intermediate Additional Affordable Housing requirement).